jasongrossman/README-generator/readme.md

     7. [Questions](#Questions)

   ## Description
-    wegonwqerg
+    It's a cool project
   ## Instructions for Installation
-    wrgonwrh
+    none
   ## Information on how to use the application
-    wrginwrh
+    Use at your own discretion
   ## Contribution Guidelines
-    wrgjrwg
+    there are none
   ## For testing follow these instructions
-    rwegojwrg
+    test away
   ## License
-    Mozilla Public License 2.0
+    MIT
   ## Questions
-    Created by: awregi
+    Created by: jasongrossman
-    Link to github profile can be found at: github.com/awregi
+    Link to github profile can be found at: github.com/jasongrossman
-    please reach out to: ergn
+    please reach out to: jasongrossman2@gmail.com